 Notes

 - Slightly flattening each dough ball will help get the perfectly round shape and help to keep the dough from cracking.
 Lightly grease the bottom of a glass (or measuring cup) to do so.
-See pictures in post as needed.
+See pictures in full blog post as needed.

 - If working in batches, keep dough in the fridge and use room temperature cookie sheets for baking.